-Participants will receive forgivable loans up to the amount of their payments due on eligible loans for the subsequent six month period, up to one half of the maximum benefit per year.
+Participants will receive forgivable loans up to the amount of their total law school educational debt for the subsequent six month period, up to one half of the maximum benefit per year.
 There are no adjustments for spousal income or dependents.

 |Gross Salary||Maximum Annual Benefit|

 |$35,000 and below||$8,000|